edwardoughton/osira/README.md

 The repository name is taken from Wonder Woman where Osira is a fictional Egyptian Goddess respected for her advanced understanding of technology.

-Advancing our understanding of the groups of technologies known as 'infrastructure systems' can help us make better decisions, particularly in relation to risk management.
+Improving our understanding of the groups of technologies known as 'infrastructure systems' can help us make better decisions, particularly in relation to risk management.

 Despite infrastructure being of growing importance, there are surprisingly few open source,